salesforce/bazel-eclipse/docs/dev/thebuild.md

 You need to open the *target-platform.target* file and set it as the *Active Target Platform* (link in upper right).
 Once this is done, the development environment is ready.

-Note, there are two targewt-platform files: *target-platforms.target* and *target-platforms.tpd*.
+Note, there are two target-platform files: *target-platforms.target* and *target-platforms.tpd*.
 The *target-platforms.target* file is the XML file used by Eclipse PDE and Tycho.
 The *target-platforms.tpd* file is a convenience file with its own DSL (domain specific language) that saves us from writing XML and provides a content assist.
 Only the *target-platforms.tpd* file should ever be modified.